Chinese Elm Bonsai Tree

 A superb craggy old elm with beautiful mature branch structure and an unusual shape.
 It's been years since we saw such beautiful mature Chinese elm.
 Chinese elm of this quality are becoming increasingly hard to find (especially in larger sizes) as nurseries are under pressure to produce ever cheaper plants, we were very lucky to turn up just a couple of these impressive bonsai trees recently.
 It's taken years on end to produce this tree, the quality and age shows too.
 About the best value available in bonsai today pound for pound.

-Planted in a scruffy plastic bonsai pot.
+Planted in a nice black glazed bonsai pot.

 The subject pictured is the EXACT plant we will send you.
 Appearance may vary depending upon the season.